 [H1] Summary

 This chapter reviewed the ideas behind and the accuracy of the MM index.
-MM indixes have had a higher AROC than various physiological measures of prognosis, including ejection fraction for heart failure, HbA1c levels for diabetic patients, and 13 physiological measures for patients in intensive care units.
+MM indexes have had a higher AROC than various physiological measures of prognosis, including ejection fraction for heart failure, HbA1c levels for diabetic patients, and 13 physiological measures for patients in intensive care units.

 The MM index is more accurate than existing diagnosis-based indexes such as variants of the Charlson and Elixhauser indexes.
 To the best of our knowledge, the MM index is the first that scores each disease separately, rather than grouping similar diagnostic codes into broad categories.
 The improved accuracy of the MM index may be a feature of its scoring each diagnosis without grouping them.

 The comprehensive inclusion of thousands of comorbidities in the MM index makes its use in clinical settings difficult, but use of the MM index is more practical now that many clinics employ EHRs.
-These organizations have access to the patients’ diagnostic history, can score patient’s prognosis, and can explain the top two or three reasons for the predicted prognosis.
-The use of the MM index in a clinical setting will be akin to use of any laboratory test, in which the results are available, but details of how the results were obtained are masked.
+These organizations have access to the patients’ diagnostic history, can score the patient’s prognosis, and can explain the top two or three reasons for the predicted prognosis.
+The use of the MM index in a clinical setting will be akin to the use of any laboratory test, in which the results are available, but details of how the results were obtained are masked.

-There are a number of ways that the MM index can be further improved, including the examination of interaction among diseases and removal of confounding in estimates of likelihood ratios.
+The MM index can be further improved in a number of ways, including the examination of interaction among diseases and removal of confounding in estimates of likelihood ratios.
 In addition, the MM index may be improved if medications, physiological markers, or procedures are used to predict prognosis.

 The use of the MM index in informing patients and their family members about chances of death is fraught with difficulties.
 The MM index reflects average probabilities associated with a disease.
 No patient is the average patient, given that patients are likely to experience a combination of comorbidities that may radically differ from the average patient.
 MM index scores may not be appropriate for patients who do not want to deal with averages, thinking that they will beat the odds and have lower than average risk of mortality.
 Furthermore, a discussion of mortality with patients may be understood differently if it is framed in terms of survival as opposed to mortality.
 Probabilities may be misunderstood, and patients may prefer to know expected survival days as opposed to the probability of mortality.
 Obviously, any discussion of prognosis with patients requires empathetic communication on the part of clinicians.
 These and other limitations continue to frustrate efforts to make data on prognostic information available to patients and their families.
 Additional research is needed to clarify how best to communicate prognostic information to individual patients.